-The Electric Vehicle EV Energy Taskforce, chaired by Energy Systems Catapult chief executive Phil New, is part of the ‘Road to Zero’ strategy announced by Government, in anticipation of growth in the use of electric and plug-in vehicles over the coming years, and the challenges and exciting new opportunities for the rapidly transforming UK electricity system.
+The Electric Vehicle EV Energy Taskforce, chaired by Energy Systems Catapult chief executive Philip New, is part of the ‘Road to Zero’ strategy announced by Government, in anticipation of growth in the use of electric and plug-in vehicles over the coming years, and the challenges and exciting new opportunities for the rapidly transforming UK electricity system.

 The EV Energy Challenge

 The UK’s energy system is rapidly changing.
 In the short term, the rollout of smart meters and electric vehicle EV charging infrastructure will offer opportunities for the energy sector to work with consumers to level off electricity demand.
 By 2050, the UK will be powered by low, or zero carbon electricity generation and, increasingly, by distributed renewable sources.